peronczyk/PLON/docs/README.md

     * assets/styles/layout.scss
     * assets/scripts/ _select only those jQ plugins you want_

-3. Open your system command line (e.g. Windows CMD) and install required node packages by entering `$ npm install`
+3. Open your system command line (e.g. Windows CMD) and install required node packages with command `$ npm install`

-4. Edit gulpconfig.js file to provide options that suits your project.
+4. Edit _gulpconfig.js_ file to provide options that suits your project.
 This action is optional.

 5. Now you can just run gulp commands from command line.
 Full list of commands are available [here](/docs/gulp.md).